-August 25-31 marks the 6th annual Black Breastfeeding Week, a week established to raise awareness of the gaping racial disparity in breastfeeding rates.
-Recent CDC data show that 75% of white women have ever breastfed versus 58.9% of black women.
+August 25-31 marks Black Breastfeeding Week, a week established to raise awareness of the gaping racial disparity in breastfeeding rates.
+Recent CDC data show that 58.9% of black women have ever breastfed versus 75% of white women.

 Common breastfeeding challenges black moms face